nihofm/inverse-radar-rendering/README.md

     python main.py data/maroon_mini/02_cardboard/30

-Each optimization run can be examined via [Tensorboard](https://www.tensorflow.org/tensorboard), or by looking at the respective output in `runs/`, where a folder is created for each run using the following scheme: `runs/<datetime>_<hostname>-<dataset>-<hash>`.
+Each optimization run can be examined via [Tensorboard](https://www.tensorflow.org/tensorboard), or by looking at the respective output in `runs/`, where a folder is created for each run using the following naming scheme: `runs/<datetime>_<hostname>-<dataset>-<hash>`.

 Exemplary results for `02_cardboard/30` in layout (depth, normals, prediction, target, error map) using default parameters:

 https://github.com/user-attachments/assets/69281d20-77d9-4072-9a68-a53cc0be7970

-Run using defaults, but with different loss functions, as in Figure 9:
+Run with different loss functions, as in Figure 9:

     python main.py /path/to/maroon/33_s2_hand_open/30 --loss [l1, l1_complex, l2, l2_reco]

-Run using defaults, but with different material regularization (storage) options, as in Figure 10:
+Run with different material regularization (storage) options, as in Figure 10:

     python main.py /path/to/maroon/33_s2_hand_open/30 --material_storage [global, voxelgrid, hashgrid, vertex]

-Run using defaults, but with different material models, as in Figure 11:
+Run with different material models, as in Figure 11:

     python main.py /path/to/maroon/33_s2_hand_open/30 --material [0-4]

-Run using defaults, but with different features turned on or off, as in Figure 12:
+Run with different features turned on or off, as in Figure 12:

     python main.py /path/to/maroon/33_s2_hand_open/30 [--no_emptyfiltered, --no_reg_offset, --use_normalmap]